rlhk/logseq-url-plus/docs/dev-notes.md

 #### REPL Setup in VSCode

-Calva's REPL client is also trivial to connect to the REPL server provided by the shadow-cljs dev mode runtime in Logseq App.
+Calva's REPL client can connnect to the REPL server provided by the shadow-cljs dev mode runtime in Logseq App.
 - Make sure Logseq Desktop App developer mode is enabled and `bb dev` is running as mentioned above
 - Uninstall the plugin installed from Marketplace, if applicable
 - In Logseq App
   - Select: Plugins -> Load unpacked plugin -> "Choose the plugin project folder"
   - Test the plugin is actually working

 Open the plugin project in VSCode.
-Bring up the command search and follow:
+Bring up the command search and pproceed with the following options:

 ![](./imgs/calva-repl-1.png)